-DPSYS 107 Introduction to the
+DPSYS 107 Introduction to the Macintosh (2)

-Macintosh (2) A non-technical, hands-on course for persons with no computer knowledge.
-Emphasizes applications on the Macintosh computer including the operating system, desktop mouse, selecting icons, dragging items on the desktop, using the menu bar, moving and changing the size of a window.
-Learn to use a word processor, spreadsheet, and database application.
+A non-technical, hands-on course for persons with no computer knowledge.
+Emphasizes applications on the Macintosh computer including the operating system, desktop mouse, selecting icons, dragging items on the desktop, using the menu bar, and moving and changing the size of a window.
+Students will also learn to use a word processor, spreadsheet, and database application.